 A range of measures in our Trust schools are used to prevent and tackle bullying.
-Some examples of these are listed below (this list is not exhaustive):
+Some examples of these are listed below (this list is not exhaustive).

-- Pupil friendly Anti-Bullying procedures - Anti-Bullying Ambassadors - Staff trained in Restorative Practice - All staff are trained in Generalist Safeguarding; effectively preventing and tackling all forms of bullying; reporting concerns; and where to go for help and support. - High behaviour expectations and positive behaviour procedures in place - RE and PSHE lessons may include opportunities for pupils to understand about how we are all unique - PSHE lesson topics - The RSHE programme of study which includes opportunities for pupils to learn: - about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help.
+- Schools promoting a sense of belonging for all - Pupil friendly Anti-Bullying procedures - Staff trained in Restorative and Relational Practice - All staff trained in Generalist Safeguarding; effectively preventing and tackling all forms of bullying; reporting concerns; and where to go for help and support. - Positive behaviour procedures in place - · High expectations of all - RE/RSE and PSHE lessons may include opportunities for pupils to understand about how we are all unique - PSHE lessons topics - NSPCC lessons and resources Teaching resources and lesson plans | NSPCC Learning - RSHE programme of study - Regular school assemblies, in addition to Anti-Bullying week, to help raise pupils' awareness of bullying and derogatory language. - Difference and diversity are celebrated across schools through diverse calendars of events, displays, books and images. - Trust and school values embedded in each setting - Anti-Bullying Pupil leaders e.g., Anti-Bullying Ambassadors (or other pupils) may be involved in developing school-wide Anti-Bullying initiatives.